 Cash inflows

-Vehicle sales: income from cars sold, either cash or financed
+Vehicle sales: income from cars sold, either outright or financed

-Financing or subsidies: loans, aids, or contributions from partners
+Financing or grants: loans, aid or partner contributions

 Cash outflows

-Stock purchases: acquisition of cars from individuals or auctions
+Stock purchases: acquiring cars from private sellers or auctions

-How to make a cash flow forecast step by step
+How to create a cash flow forecast step by step

 1. Estimate realistic monthly income

-Use historical sales data, identify patterns by seasonality (for example, spikes in summer or drops in January), and adjust based on the current market.
+Use historical sales data, identify seasonal patterns (for example, peaks in summer or dips in January) and adjust based on the current market.

 2. List all fixed and variable expenses